OctopusDeploy/docs/docs/deployment-process/configuration-features/configuration-transforms/troubleshooting-configuration-transforms.md

 - Apply the transform **transforms\web.mytransform.config** to file **web.config**.
 - Apply the transform **transforms\app.mytransform.config** to file **app.config**.

-## Applying Transforms From a Different Directory to Targets in a Different Directory {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-Applyingtransformsfromadifferentdirectorytotargetsinadifferentdirectory}
+## Applying transforms from a different directory to targets in a different directory {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-Applyingtransformsfromadifferentdirectorytotargetsinadifferentdirectory}

 Given a package which has the structure: